 13. What are my options for securing supervised experience?

 3000 hours of administratively supervised experience is required.
 This does not need to be supervised by a credentialed professional.
-This work experience can include related experience such as vocational rehabilitation experience in a job other than Vocational Evaluator.
-It does not have to be continuous work experience but does need to amount to the 3000 hours.
+This work experience can include some related experience such as vocational rehabilitation experience in a job other than Vocational Evaluator.
+It does not have to be continuous work experience but does need to total the 3000 hours.
 The completion of a minimum of 40 vocational evaluation reports is required as part of that experience.

 14. Do I have to have a college class in psychometrics to apply for the ICVE?

 A college class is one way to meet the requirement for coursework in psychometrics (tests and measurement).
-Taking the VRA/CAVEWAS educational module in this content area will also suffice. https://cavewas.com/modules/
+Taking the VRA/CAVEWAS educational module in this content area will suffice.

 15. Is there a limit on the number of times I can take the examination if I do not pass the examination the first time?

 Applicants are afforded the opportunity to take the examination a total of three times.
-If the applicant does not pass examination initially, they would pay the examination fee again to take the examination a second time.
+If applicants do not pass examination initially, they would pay the examination fee again to take the examination a second time.
 They would not have to re-apply or pay the application fee again.
 The situation would be the same if a third examination attempt was needed.

 16. How do I pay for the ICVE application costs?

 The fees noted on the CVRP/College website and materials are noted in Canadian currency.
 If you pay with a credit card, your card company will make the appropriate exchange based on the daily rate.
 The US rate will be less than the Canadian amount listed, due to the current conversion rates.